apache/opennlp/opennlp-dl/README.md

 **Important**: This does not provide the ability to train models.
 Model training is done outside of OpenNLP.
 This code provides the ability to use ONNX models from OpenNLP.

-Models used in the tests are available in the [opennlp evaluation test data](???) directory.
+Models used in the tests are available in the [opennlp evaluation test data](https://nightlies.apache.org/opennlp/opennlp-data.zip) location.

 ## NameFinderDL